John Ridley (inventor): Return to England

 Although Ridley's returns from the harvesting machine were substantial, they were meagre compared with the dividends from his original shares in the Burra copper-mine, his flour-mill and his land investments.
 He was in comfortable circumstances, and in 1853 he and his family left Australia for a lengthy journey through Europe.
 After several years they eventually settled in England where he devoted "his eccentric enthusiasm to invention and religion".
 At his own cost he had printed tens of thousands of copies of sermons and tracts that appealed to his principles and distributed them widely to grateful and ungrateful recipients.
 He was also an energetic lay preacher and made many gifts to evangelical churches and missions.

 Legacy

-Ridley died on 25 November 1887 in London and was survived by two daughters, Annie Eleanor (1839-1923) and Jane Taylor (1845-1929).
-A silver candelabrum, presented to him by old South Australian colonists in 1861, a portrait of him painted by Ida Perrin and two books of Australian autographs were bequeathed, on Jane's death in 1929, to the University of Adelaide.
+Ridley died on 25 November 1887 in London.
+He had Annie Eleanor (1839-1923) and Jane Taylor (1845-1929).
+A silver candelabrum, gifted to him in 1861, a portrait of him painted by Ida Perrin and two books of Australian autographs were bequeathed, on Jane's death in 1929, to the University of Adelaide.
 The candelabrum is now at the Waite Agricultural Research Institute.

+H. J. Finnis wrote about Ridley:

 His altruism and passion for practical improvement were sincere, and meant more to him than his own financial success.
 His self-reliance made him eschew government rewards in South Australia, where his memory is honoured by the Ridley memorial scholarship at Roseworthy Agricultural College, memorial gates to the Royal Agricultural and Horticultural Society's showground at Wayville and the electoral district of Ridley.